joakimbo/user-permissions-plugin/README.md

 ## Creating Permissions

-In the backend, nagivate to RainLab "Users" menu, on the left side there should be a open lock icon with the name "Permissions".
+In the backend, navigate to RainLab "Users" menu, on the left side there should be a open lock icon with the name "Permissions".
 Click this and it will take you to the list of permission.
 - Click "New Permission" to get to a form where you can enter information about a new permission you would like to create (dont forget to save).